Posted By Chris Dimick on March 1, 2012

 To request your records, start by contacting or visiting your provider’s health information management (HIM) department—sometimes called the medical records or health information services department.
 Smaller doctor’s offices may not have an HIM department, so ask to speak to the administrative staff in charge of releasing patient records.

-The first step will be completing an “authorization for disclosure of protected health information” form.
+The first step will be completing an “Patient Access Request (or similarly titled)” form.

-A growing number of healthcare facilities offer their authorization forms online so they can be completed ahead of time.
+A growing number of healthcare facilities offer their Patient Access Request forms online so they can be completed ahead of time.
 Some facilities allow patients to mail or e-mail the form if requesting certain record services, such as transferring records to another provider or payer covered by HIPAA.

-A completed and signed authorization form is mandatory for all record releases.
+A completed and signed authorization form may be mandatory for all record releases, dependent upon the providers policies.
 An incomplete or unsigned request will not be fulfilled.

 Select Your Records

-The authorization form also will ask what specific information you would like to have copied.
+The access request form also will ask what specific information you would like to have copied.

 Knowing exactly what records you want or need can be difficult.
 Patients who are unsure can ask an HIM professional to help them narrow down their requests, according to Jennifer Miller, MHIS, RHIA, director of HIM and compliance officer at Loma Linda University Healthcare, based in Loma Linda, CA.*